 One of the more affordable ways to bring a new German Shepherd home is to adopt one.
 You should be able to find adult German Shepherds at local shelters near you.
 Most of the adoption fees range between $500 and $1,000.

 It’s important to know that when you adopt any full-grown German Shepherd, you do run a few risks.
-When adopting an adult dog, it may have been abused or scarred, making it less suitable for homes with children.
+When adopting an adult dog, it may have been treated badly, making it less suitable for homes with children.

 At the same time, you can find great German Shepherds to adopt.
 Just make sure that you have plenty of one-on-one time with the dog beforehand to determine whether or not its personality fits in with your home.